Schema Markup for Beginners: Add Structured Data

 "@type": "Answer",

-"text": "Yes.
-While schema markup is not a direct ranking factor, it enables rich results that increase click-through rates by 20-30%.
-It also helps Google better understand your content, which can improve relevance matching and AI Overview inclusion."
+"text": "Indirectly.
+Schema markup is not a direct ranking factor, but it enables rich results that lift click-through rate.
+It also helps Google and AI engines understand your content, which can improve relevance matching and AI Overview inclusion."

 }